0

 -Ask questions and engage with current scientists in real-time

--Explore a new science content area (astronomy/space science)
+-Explore a new science content area (geology)

 -Be empowered to see how STEM relates to their own lives; practice thinking critically about the Nature of Science (NOS)